RES 502 - Research Strategies

 • Follow directions in your assignments exactly, not because I am a hard taskmaster but because proper learning demands that you pay attention to details.
 Just do everything step by step, and you should be fine.

-• There are assignment templates in rich text format (useable in most word processors) available for download at the top of each assignment.
+• There are assignment templates in rich text format (they work in most word processors) available for download at the top of each assignment.
 Please use them to ensure you cover everything in the assignment.
 You can send me assignments in rich text or Word format.
 Do not send PDFs, which are a problem to grade well.
 I cannot read Apple .pages documents, which should be saved in rich text instead.

 • Be prepared for a lot of feedback from me on your assignments.
 It is very important that you pay close attention to assignment feedback, because it is a large part of your learning experience in this course.
 That is why it is essential that you do the assignments one at a time, leaving time for me to grade each before you send the next one.
 My normal turnaround time for grading is 24 hours or less.